matt-harvey/tabulo/README.md

 end
 ```

-When the columns correspond to methods, you can also use the "quick API", by passing a symbol
+When the columns correspond to methods, you can also use the &ldquo;quick API&rdquo;, by passing a symbol
 directly to `new` for each column:

 ```ruby